programminghistorian/jekyll/en/lessons/getting-started-with-mysql-using-r.md

 When a user is created in MySQL 8 Workbench the **Authentication Type** is defaulted to **caching_sha2_password**.
 That type of authentication causes an error for the R package we will use to connect to the database later in this lesson.
 The error is *Authentication plugin 'caching_sha2_password' cannot be loaded* and it is described in [Stack Overflow](https://stackoverflow.com/questions/49194719/authentication-plugin-caching-sha2-password-cannot-be-loaded).

 To avoid this error we can change the user's Authentication Type to Standard.
-Do this this, run this command:
+To do this, run this command:

 ```
 ALTER USER 'newspaper_search_results_user'@'localhost' IDENTIFIED WITH mysql_native_password BY 'SomethingDifficult';